 Why Do Duplicate Files Accumulate on Your Mac?

 macOS does not warn users when they download the same file twice.
 Safari, Chrome, and other browsers save a new copy each time, appending numbers to filenames (e.g., "report.pdf", "report (1).pdf", "report (2).pdf").
 File syncing tools like Dropbox and iCloud can create local duplicates when resolving conflicts between devices.
+Understanding what duplicate files are and how they accumulate on Mac helps explain why every Mac eventually fills up with redundant copies that serve no purpose.

 Photo libraries are particularly prone to duplication.
 Importing photos from an iPhone, camera, or AirDrop often creates copies that exist both in the Photos library and in Downloads or Desktop.
-Music files accumulate duplicates through iTunes/Music imports and manual organization.
+Since photo imports and AirDrop transfers are the most common source, finding duplicate photos on Mac requires checking both the Photos library and filesystem folders like Downloads and Desktop.

 The wasted space compounds over time.
 Large video files, disk images, and archives occupy hundreds of megabytes each — a single duplicate 4K video wastes 2-5 GB immediately.